 Jessica Paola Pfeiffer, PsyD., LCSW

-Jessica Pfeiffer, PsyD, LCSW is a ChildTrauma Academy Education Fellow and the Founder of Intricate Roots.
+Jessica Pfeiffer, PsyD, LCSW is the Founder of Intricate Roots.
 Over the last 16 years, Dr. Pfeiffer has provided keynote presentations, trainings, consultations, coaching, and observations to educational systems around the world.
 She focuses on embedding a neurobiological lens in the school setting and providing recommendations that are developmentally relevant for students and staff.
 Dr. Pfeiffer partners with school districts, day treatment facilities, public and charter schools, early learning centers, and state and federal education entities to create customized and engaging trainings and supports.

 Dr. Pfeiffer is co-host of Education Suspended, a podcast focused on engaging in conversation with guests who are passionate about evolving our educational system.
 She is also the co-author of “Implications of Animal-Assisted Psychotherapy for the Treatment of Developmental Trauma through the Lens of Interpersonal Neurobiology”.
 Dr. Pfeiffer is an adjunct professor at the University of Colorado, Denver, in the Graduate School of Education and Human Development.